 Rollinger attended boot camp at Paris Island in 2011.
 He was then stationed at Camp Lejeune with the Military Occupational Specialty of Correctional Officer.
-In 2013 Philip attended Marine Security Guard School.
-He was then stationed at U.S Embassy Ottawa Canada for one year.
-Philip received the rank of Corporal in 2014.
+In 2013, Rollinger attended Marine Security Guard School.
+He was then stationed at the U.S. Embassy in Ottawa, Canada for one year.
+Rollinger achieved the rank of Corporal in 2014.

 I now attend LTU as a nursing student.
 This is the first year for the nursing program here at LTU, so be in this program is an honor.
 This program is different from other programs, for the simple fact that when you are accepted to LTU for this program, you are automatically accepted into the nursing program.
-A normal nursing program you will take two years of pre-requisite course and then apply to nursing school and wait to be accepted.
+A normal nursing program you will take two years of prerequisite course and then apply to nursing school and wait to be accepted.
 Here at LTU, once you are accepted, nursing classes start the first day.
 I look forward to graduating in 2021 and starting a great career in Nursing.